frontenddogma/css-optimization-basics/manuscript/production.md

 C> _Example: CSS routines._

 Manual checks can be swift—scan the output, perhaps re-formatted to be more readable.
-(If browser developer tools don’t suffice for an in-depth look, web-based services like [CSSTidy](https://hell.meiert.org/aux/optimize/css/) allow us to “uncompress” a style sheet).
+(If browser developer tools don’t suffice for an in-depth look, web-based services like [CSSTidy](https://hell.meiert.org/aux/optimize/css/) allow us to “uncompress” a style sheet.)

 Automated checks take time to be set up properly and depend on needs and priorities.
-Solutions include both free and paid services used in conjunction with task runners or hooked up to the respective CI pipeline.
+Solutions include free and paid services used in conjunction with task runners or hooked up to the respective CI pipeline.
 A simple setup may involve making use of [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to use a script like [pre-commit](https://github.com/WouterSioen/pre-commit) to validate and lint on commit.
 Nowadays there are more elegant options, notably [stylelint](https://stylelint.io/).

 The topic of reviews brings together much of what we’ve discussed so far: We enforce our desire for quality (the reason why we optimize in the first place) through our development mindsets (like doing our work really well and automating it in order to focus on the things that matter).

 C> ⁂

-This concludes our CSS optimization basics.
+This concludes the basics of CSS optimization.
 We’ve covered the most important parts, and more than basics.
 I don’t say that to inflate the idea of “basics” but because pretty much everything else now depends on development paradigms, priorities, and the big picture.

 That, then, I’m willing to put to the test: Please share your thoughts on what else should be _required_ optimization steps.
 Share them privately by [contacting me](https://meiert.com/en/contact/), or share them publicly, perhaps tagging them so that others can find your views.
 For this, I propose the hashtag [`#cssoptim`](https://twitter.com/search?q=%23cssoptim).